MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Customize-a-metric.md

 # Customize query metrics

 Analysts create queries to determine workplace patterns and behaviors.
 An important step when creating a query is selecting the metrics that define the query's area of focus.
 You can use a template or a query in Query designer to create analysis.
-You'll see available base metrics within the query and when you select one, it'll appear in a simple, unfiltered form, such as Email hours.
+You'll see available base metrics within the query and when you select one, it'll appear in a simple, unfiltered form.

 ## Edit a base metric

-After you add a base metric to a query, you can edit some of them (not all base metrics are editable) for more refined query results.
-You can customize a metric by applying filters.
-Although you do this on the query-builder page, these filters apply only to the metric and function independently from any filters that you apply to the query itself.
+After you add a base metric for a person or meeting query, you can edit some of them (not all base metrics are editable) for more refined query results by applying filters.
+These filters apply only to the metric and function independently from any filters that you apply to the query itself.

-For example, select **Email hours** and then edit and change it to: "Email hours where at least all attendees and/or recipients FunctionType equals R&D."
+For example, select **Email hours**, and then select the **Edit** (pencil) icon to edit and change the name to "Total emails sent during R&D meetings" and add a filter for "Email hours where at least all attendees and/or recipients FunctionType equals R&D."

-### Customizations are retained when you change the base metric

-The previous example changed the "Email hours" base metric to be "Email hours where at least all attendees and/or recipients FunctionType equals R&D."

-After you customize a metric, you can change the base metric from "Email hours" to "Total emails sent during meetings."
-This change gives you a new metric that has retained the same customization.
-Your final, customized metric would be: "Total emails sent during meeting where at least all attendees and/or recipients FunctionType equals R&D."

-In other words, the customization that you applied to the base metric was not lost when you changed from that base metric to a different one.
+When you customize a base metric, it's saved as a new custom metric for the query you're creating.
 ## How-to steps

-To customize and then change a base metric, do the following.

-1. In **Analyze** > **Query designer** > **Queries**, select the type of query you want to create, such as a person or meeting query. **Note**: You currently can only customize metrics for a person or a meeting query.
+1. In **Analyze** > **Query designer**, select **Get started** under **Query**, and then select the type of query you want to create, such as a person or meeting query. **Note**: You currently can only customize metrics for a person or a meeting query.
 2. Select and change **Enter query name here** to name your query and enter a description.
-3. For **Group by**, select a time-grouping option -- day, week, or month.
+3. For **Group by**, select a time-grouping option (day, week, or month).
 4. Select a date range and a meeting exclusion rule.
-5. In the **Metrics** section, select the plus (+) sign next to Add metric and then select a metric from the list:
+5. In the **Metrics** section, select the **plus sign** (+) next to **Add metric** and then select a metric from the list:

    ![add a metric](../Images/WpA/Tutorials/custom-metric-01.png)